MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-best-practices.md

 - Spread the load over time by planning your desktop flows to run at different times.
 This practice works best if you have a limited set of machines and can control the triggers that start your desktop flows.

 - Create machine groups that run desktop flows with identical configurations in parallel.
-To find more information about machine groups, refer to [Manage machine groups](manage-machine-groups.md).
+To find more information about machine groups, go to [Manage machine groups](manage-machine-groups.md).

 - Create multiple flows that use separate connections to target different machines.
-To find more information about desktop flow connections, refer to [Create desktop flow connections](desktop-flow-connections.md).
+To find more information about desktop flow connections, go to [Create desktop flow connections](desktop-flow-connections.md).

 All the presented strategies prevent desktop flows from competing to run on the same device and failing due to time-outs.